Teacher in Charge: Mr R. Breed.

 Recommended Prior LearningOpen Entry

-You will learn to:
+In Year 10 Music, you will learn to:

 use DAW music software (Garageband, Soundtrap) and sit an NCEA level one-unit standard that assess your skills with these programs